Primer: Smokeless Tobacco

 Polycyclic aromatic hydrocarbons

-2. Plug.
-Chew tobacco that has been pressed into a brick.
+tobacco that has been pressed into a brick.
+Users usually bite off or cut a piece

-lip or cheek and the gum.
+The user then snorts the powder up their nose.
 People also sniff it.
-Using snuff also is called "dipping."
+Using snuff also

 Smokeless tobacco, like cigarettes and other forms of tobacco, is addictive.
 The nicotine